PDA

 Medication: what we know and what we don't

-Here's the gap: no published research specifically examines the effect of stimulant medication on demand avoidance behaviours.
+No published research specifically examines the effect of stimulant medication on demand avoidance behaviours.

 Strategies that work for both

 Collaborative and Proactive Solutions is the most widely recommended approach across both ADHD and PDA literature.
 The PDA Society explicitly endorses CPS.
 It works for ADHD because it addresses skills deficits in flexibility and frustration tolerance.
 It works for PDA because it preserves the child's sense of autonomy while still addressing necessary expectations.
-Ross Greene has presented at PDA-specific conferences and his 2025 Annual Summit theme was "Current Thinking in Autism and Pathological Demand Avoidance."

 Low-demand approaches reduce the overall demand load.
 For a child with both ADHD and PDA, this might mean accepting that homework won't happen at a set time but ensuring a quiet workspace is available when they choose to engage.